ayakayorihiro/cs6120-project/blog-post/index.md

 # Introduction

-Our project is in service of the `awk` programming language, which is a scripting language used to process text.
-We build a new `LLVM` frontend for `awk`, and then leverage `LLVM`'s backend to generate optimized machine code.
+Our project is in service of `AWK`, which is a scripting language used to process text.
+We build a new `LLVM` frontend for `AWK`, and then leverage `LLVM`'s backend to generate optimized machine code.

 # Implementation

 ## Overview
-Here we present our work in broad strokes.
-We will skate over the parts that are standard, and will disucss the more interesting issues below.
+Here we will skate over the parts that are standard.
+We discuss more interesting issues in dedicated subsections.

-We follow a straightforward recipe:
+Our plan is fairly standard:
-1. Parse `awk` into `OCaml`.
+1. Parse `AWK` into `OCaml`.
-2. Emit `LLVM` IR code, with `extern` calls to the built-in operations that `awk` expects.
-3. Write a `C++` runtime module that provides the built-in operations.
-Compile this to `LLVM` IR.
+2. Write a `C++` runtime module that provides the built-in operations that `AWK` expects but which are not standard in LLVM.
+Compile this module to `LLVM` IR.
-4. Link the `LLVM` IR code generated to the compiled runtime.
-This is now `LLVM` IR code without gaps.
+3. From the `AWK` AST in `OCaml`, Emit `LLVM` IR code.
+This code contains `extern` calls to the built-in operations.
-5. Optimize the above in `LLVM`.
+4. Linking the two pieces above gives us `LLVM` IR code without gaps.
+Optimize this in `LLVM`.

+Here's how we do it:
+1. We use `Menhir`, which takes a grammar in the `yacc` format and generates a parser for `OCaml`.
+We choose `Menhir`, and therefore `OCaml`, because the one of the officially-released grammars for `AWK` is written in `yacc`.
+2. The mechanics of this step are standard, but this is also where we run into many gotchas and make many of our design decisions.
+We discuss these in future sections.
+3. This work is in `OCaml`.
+Essentially we walk over the AST generated previously and define an `LLVM` IR production for each constructor.
+Loosely speaking, there are three kinds of tasks:
+    * issue straightforward calls to the `OCaml`-to-`LLVM` module
+    * issue `extern` calls to the runtime module created previously
+    * make basic blocks and design control flow
+4. TK

-## Curiosities of Awk
+## Curiosities of AWK

-## Points of Divergence
+## Points of Divergence (BRAWN vs AWK)

 ## Curiosities of Our Implementation